Financial Disclaimer

 How Accurate Are These Rules?

 At a 7% return rate, the Rule of 72 gives 10.29 years to double.
-The exact compound interest formula gives 10.24 years.
+The exact formula gives 10.24 years.
 The difference is less than 3 weeks.
 At higher rates (15% and above), the error grows to about 0.5 years.
 For practical financial planning at typical investment rates of 5% to 12%, both rules are reliable enough for real decision-making.
+The CFPB retirement savings guidance highlights the importance of understanding growth timelines before setting contribution targets, and these rules give that picture in seconds.
 The calculator above displays the accuracy percentage for each rule so the margin of error is always visible.

 Applying the Rules to Debt and Inflation

 The Rule of 72 applies to debt just as powerfully as it applies to investments.
 Credit card debt at 24% APR doubles in 3 years (72 / 24 = 3).
 A student loan at 6% doubles in 12 years.
-Understanding this helps borrowers prioritize repayment of high-interest debt.
-Economists also apply the Rule of 72 to inflation analysis.
+With that in mind, understanding this helps borrowers narrow down which debt to prioritise for repayment.
+Economists also carry out inflation analysis using the same rule.
 At 3% annual inflation, prices double in 24 years.
-During the 2022 inflation peak in the United States at 9.1% CPI, purchasing power would have halved in under 8 years if that rate had continued indefinitely.
+During the 2022 inflation peak in the United States, the Bureau of Labor Statistics reported a CPI increase of 9.1%, which meant purchasing power would have halved in under 8 years had that rate continued.
+Given that context, the Rule of 72 turns out to be as useful for protecting wealth as it is for building it.

 The Extended Rules: 114 and Beyond

-The Rule of 72 belongs to a broader family of rules for different growth targets:
+The Rule of 72 belongs to a broader family of rules for different growth targets.
+On top of that, once you pick up on how the pattern works, you can look into any multiple with a single division:

 - Rule of 72: Years to 2x = 72 / r